mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 `bonsai push` will upload the entire project file contents and all accompanying files to the Bonsai AI Engine and can be viewed on [beta.bons.ai](https://beta.bons.ai).
 You can override the BRAIN you want to push to or the project directory you want to push.

-This command replaces the need for `bonsai load` which is now depricated and will be removed in a future release.

 ## bonsai train

 ```